 Located between Europe and Asia, Turkey is a crossroads of empires and history.
 It shares borders with Greece and Bulgaria in Europe, with Georgia, Armenia, and Azerbaijan as other transcontinental countries, and Iran, Iraq, and Syria in Asia.

 With so many landmarks and points of interest, it’s easy to see why it’s so popular and well-known destination.
-If you plan to visit Turkey, we suggest you also look at our famous landmarks post.
+If you plan to visit Turkey, we suggest visiting our famous landmarks post.

 But for now, let’s analyze what is Turkey famous for!